decaf-dev/obsidian-dataloom/README.md

 -   Import modal - allows you to create cells from markdown data
 -   Keyboard focus navigation system - navigate focusable elements using the tab button, arrow keys, and enter button on your keyboard.
 If a cell is focused, press any key to have that character appended to the cell input
 -   Virtualization of table rows - allows the user to render thousands of rows with no miminal lag in the table
--   Filter rules - add rules to filter rows that only match speific criteria for a column
+-   Filter rules - add rules to filter rows that only match speific criteria for a column.
+Currently supports filtering on: text, tag, multi-tag, and checkbox column types only
+-   Undo system - currently only supports undo/redo for add/delete column and add/delete row

 ## Settings